danialafjeh/Project-1-Online-Shop-Website/README.md

 The frontend uses basic web technologies to keep things lightweight and simple.

 🧱 Bootstrap Template (StartBootstrap)
-Since my main expertise is backend development, the site’s UI is based on a free template from startbootstrap.com.
+Since my main expertise is backend development, the site’s UI is based on a template from startbootstrap.com.

 💻 All Backend Logic Written by Me
 Only the visual layout comes from the template — every backend feature, logic, and interaction is fully implemented by myself.